jthegedus/awesome-firebase/README.md

 ### GraphQL

 - 📝 [GraphQL Server on Cloud Functions for Firebase](https://codeburst.io/graphql-server-on-cloud-functions-for-firebase-ae97441399c0) - Host an expressjs server with graphql middleware on Cloud Functions.
-- 🔌 [Apollo Link Firebase](https://github.com/Canner/apollo-link-firebase) - Provides a local GraphQL interface to RealtimeDB.
+- 🔌 [apollo-link-firebase](https://github.com/Canner/apollo-link-firebase) - Provides a local GraphQL interface to RealtimeDB.
 DB syncs locally to device, Apollo Link provides querying into the local DB.

 ## Mobile